microsoftgraph/msgraph-sample-pythondjangoapp/tutorial/04-add-aad-auth.md

       return HttpResponseRedirect(reverse('home'))
     ```

     The new code calls the `get_user` method to request the user's profile.
 It adds the user object to the temporary output for testing.

-## Storing the tokens

-Now that you can get tokens, it's time to implement a way to store them in the app.
-Since this is a sample app, for simplicity's sake, you'll store them in the session.
-A real-world app would use a more reliable secure storage solution, like a database.

 1. Add the following new methods to **./tutorial/auth_helper.py**.

     :::code language="python" source="../demo/graph_tutorial/tutorial/auth_helper.py" id="SecondCodeSnippet":::

-1. Update the `callback` function in **./tutorial/views.py** to store the tokens in the session and redirect back to the main page.
+1. Update the `callback` function in **./tutorial/views.py** to store the user in the session and redirect back to the main page.
 Replace the `from tutorial.auth_helper import get_sign_in_url, get_token_from_code` line with the following.

     ```python
     from tutorial.auth_helper import get_sign_in_url, get_token_from_code, store_user, remove_user_and_token, get_token